ooinm/1414-707-707/README.md

-A program to relabel the MNIST database to create a new dataset with "natural" mistakes.
+A program to custom label the MNIST database to create a new dataset with "natural" mistakes.